Knee pain after sports: is this normal?

 1. Ligament injuries

-Pain after exercise can also be related to ligament damage. knee sprain It may go unnoticed at first, especially if it is light.
+Pain after exercise can also be related to ligament damage.
+A knee sprain may go unnoticed at first, especially if it is mild.

 In some cases, instability may occur, with a sensation of the knee giving way.